Ben More (Crianlarich)

 Ben More (Beinn Mhòr, "the great mountain") is a mountain in the Breadalbane region of the southern Scottish Highlands, near Crianlarich.
 Rising to 1174 m, it is a Munro and is the highest of the so-called Crianlarich Hills to the south-east of the village.
-There is no higher land in the British Isles south of Ben More.
 It is separated from Stob Binnein (1165 m) by the Bealach-eadar-dà-Bheinn, "col between two mountains".
 It is the highest peak in the Loch Lomond and The Trossachs National Park.

 Ben More's north side contains a long-lasting snow patch, which – uniquely in the Southern Highlands – is named on a 1:25000 Ordnance Survey map, and is called the Cuidhe Chrom (crooked wreath), on account of the shape it forms in late spring/early summer.
 This patch frequently lasts until well into June and sometimes July.
 The similar name Cuidhe Cròm appears as a summit near Lochnagar.

 Climbing

 The simplest ascent starts from Benmore Farm on the A85.
 Initially, one should follow the path leading up Benmore Burn, before leaving this path and heading up the northwest ridge of Ben More.
 The ridge is unrelentingly steep, rising 1000 m in about 4 km.
 The northeast ridge may prove a preferable alternative, being craggier and less steep.
 To reach this the walker should follow the burn of Allt Coire Chaorach, before striking for the ridge of Sròn nam Fòirsairean once clear of the forestry that cloaks the lower slopes of this side of Ben More.
 This route is around 5 km long.